CANTON - A village resident received the green light Tuesday night to open a sports equipment exchange in the garage next to his home at 6 Fisher St.

 The community no longer offers the sports equipment exchange held in years past at the Canton Recreational Pavilion.

-I just felt there was a need for this, Mr. Boscom, a Canton native, said.
+I just felt there was a need for this, the Canton native said.

 Mr. Bascom, a father of three, works full-time as the equipment manager for the sports teams at St. Lawrence University.
 The sports exchange would be open when hes available at home or by appointment.
 As a sideline, he also sharpens hockey and ice skates in his garage and coaches high school lacrosse at Canton Central.